antzGames/OpenVAT-for-Godot/README.md

 In addition, a new, easy to use `OpenVATMultiMeshInstance3D` node is provided for instanced animation support, with auto OpenVAT configuration importing.

+You can play with the demo in your browser at: [https://antzgames.itch.io/openvat-for-godot](https://antzgames.itch.io/openvat-for-godot)

 ## Preview

 Watch a complete overview video on [YouTube](https://youtu.be/0Ok142yRlog).
 I also have a [level destruction](https://youtu.be/-JMrnT9dD2g) video.